theRookieCoder/Chip8PP/README.md

 ## Building

-This project uses CMake, you will need to install CMake, as well as a compatible C++ toolchain such as LLVM Clang, GNU GCC, or MSVC.
+This project uses CMake, you will need to install it as well as a compatible C++ toolchain such as LLVM Clang, GNU GCC, or MSVC.

 You can use [Just](https://just.systems) to make setup and running from the command line easier, or use VS Code with the included build task and debug launch configuration.